Witiko/doctoral-thesis/main.md

 #### Results

-We showed that our bitwise approximation can be more than 20× faster than the float arithmetic and we also showed that our approximation was within 2\% accuracy of the cosine similarity on the English word analogy task, see Figure \vref{fig:quantized-token-embeddings-with-fast-bitwise-arithmetic}.
+We showed that our bitwise approximation can be more than 20× faster than the float arithmetic.
+We also showed that our approximation was within 2\% accuracy of the cosine similarity on the English word analogy task.
+See Figure \vref{fig:quantized-token-embeddings-with-fast-bitwise-arithmetic}.
 This shows that quantized token embeddings can be used for fast structural and semantic matching.